cca/equella_scripts/utilities/metadata-csv/readme.md

 |---|---|---|---
 | bb3190c6-b63a-4955-a9bf-a4b140df6b30 | 1 | "Eric Phetteplace" | "Example CSV"

-## To Do / Questions

-* How to handle multiple metadata nodes?
-E.g. multiple /mods/name/namePart
-  * Currently, we can map columns one-by-one like `"/mods/name[1]/namePart": "Creator 1"`
-* Bring the scripts into alignment
-  * index.js's JSON map applies an `/xml` prefix on its own while modify & create expects the user to supply it
-  * the CSV expects UUID & version columns but the exported metadata uses a single URL column instead

 ## Downloading Metadata to a CSV

 Download all items matching a search into a CSV with selected metadata nodes included.
 See the "contribution-count" readme for search filters.